ashuk203/gen-cs-wiki-articles/Research-report.md

 # Introduction

-In this work, we tackle the task of outline generation for articles using a modified version of the Retrieval Augmented Generation framework.
+In this work, we tackle the task of outline generation for articles using a modified version of the Retrieval Augmented Generation framework [[1]](#1).
 Specifically, given some knowledge base of existing Wikipedia documents and a text input of the form

 `<topic>: <description about topic>`

 We aim to generate a list of possible subheadings for an article about this topic (e.g. ['Applications', 'History', 'Types']).

 # Related work

+Liu et al. [[4]](#4) try to directly generate entire wikipedia articles by framing the task as a sequence-to-sequence multi-document summarization task.
+Wikipedia articles are use as training data.
+The input documents for each article is the text of all the referenced works, and the target sequence is the article itself.
+This work uses an efficient variant of a transformer paired with some coarse selection techniques to account for the large size of the input and output text.

+Sauper et al. [[5]](#5) generate structured articles by generating a universal template for articles within a certain topic (e.g. "diseases") and jointly try to populate content for each subheading in the template using a perceptron algorithm & ILP formation.

+Zhang et al. [[6]](#6) propose the task of outline generation, which tries to generate an outline summary for any long document.
+The authors use a Markov dependency mechanism to first predict section boundries and then a corresponding heading for each section.

+Yao et al. [[7]](#7) develop a story-generation model with improved coherence using a <i>plan-and-write</i> hierarchical generation framework: the model first generates a storyline and then writes a more detailed story using that storyline.

+Banerjee et al. [[8]](#8) attempt to automatically generate Wikipedia articles by using vector representation of entities within articles to identify similar articles.
+Using these similar article, scraped web content is organized into sections using ILP-based abstractive summarization.

+Drissi et al. [[9]](#9) attempt to improve the coherence of large outputs from nerual-based text generation models by first generating an outline to keep the model focused.
+The models start my generating topic sentences for the article, and then expand each setence to a full paragraph.
+The generators are based on a convolutional sequence-to-sequence model.

+Zhu et al. [[10]](#10) tackle generating the abstract of a Wikipedia article using a topic-aware multi-document summarization approach.
+Each input document for an article is divided into different topic, and this distribution is used conditionally to generate a wikipedia abstract for that article.

+Hua et al. [[11]](#11) enhance the coherence of Transformer-based text generators using content plans and iterative refinement: keyphrases are assigned to sentence-level positions following a sequence-to-sequence task formulation, then this plan is iteratively refined using BART.

 # Architecture